Alcohol, Entertainment and Gaming Licensing

 Gaming machines

-There are some machines that fall outside the Gambling Act.
-Skills with prizes machines (SWPs) are not classified as gaming machines because they are deemed to be a game of skill rather than a game controlled by chance.
+There are some machines that fall outside the Gambling Act 2005.
+Skill With Prize machines (SWPs) are not classified as gaming machines because they are deemed to be a game of skill, rather than a game controlled by chance.

 The vast majority of skill-based games, such as basketball-type games, are found in Family Entertainment Centres (more commonly known as seaside amusement arcades) but can be sited anywhere.